Summer McIntosh and Ethan Katzberg wear Olympic gold medals while holding the Canadian flag in front of the Eiffel TowerAndrew Lahodynskyj/COC

 From 1908 to 1964, Canadian athletes marched at the Olympic Games under the Red Ensign in its various, evolving forms over the years.
 There was one anomaly in Berlin 1936, where the flag carried by track star (and later Canadian Olympic Committee president) James Worrall had a disc enclosing the arms on the flag.

-Canada’s first flag bearer was pole vaulter Ed Archibald at London 1908, which introduced the now staple Parade of Athletes to the Olympic Games.
+Canada’s first flag bearer was pole vaulter Ed Archibald at London 1908, which introduced the now-staple Parade of Nations to the Olympic Games.

 Canada hosted the Olympic Games two more times after Montreal 1976.
 The Opening Ceremony flag bearer for Calgary 1988 was figure skater Brian Orser, while speed skater Clara Hughes led the country out at an emotionally charged Vancouver 2010.